lamiayous/Autoencoder/README.md

                                             Encoder

 ## Decoder
-The decoder in it's architecture is the exact mirror image of the encoder as shown below.
-The decider, as explained above, is fundamentally used for "image recotruction part of the Project.
+The decoder in it's architecture is the exact mirror image of the encoder as shown above.
+The decoder, as explained above, is fundamentally used for "image recotruction part of the Project.

 #Image Reconstruction